ccmlab-ubc/lab-manual/organizing-project-code.md

 These practices were adopted from Patrick Mineault's great book [Good Research Code](https://goodresearch.dev/).
 I've added a few minor details and assume you are interfacing with GitHub through git commands in the Terminal (see [Resources](resources) page).
 When starting a new project, follow these steps to keep your project organized:

 ## Step 1: Import a simple project template.
-From the Terminal, go to your local GitHub directory (it may just be the directory labeled 'GitHub', as it is on my computer) and import the CCM Lab's cookiecutter project skeleton.
+From the Terminal, go to your local GitHub directory (it may just be the directory labeled 'GitHub', as it is on my computer) and import the CCM Lab's cookiecutter project skeleton ([cookiecutter](https://cookiecutter.readthedocs.io/en/stable/README.html) is a Python package that allows you to create a project template in order to keep folder structures standardized across studies).
 For example:
 ```
 cd documents/github/projects
 cookiecutter gh:ccmlab-ubc/project-template